Geralonx/Classes_Tutorial/Content.md

 new_list = [i*i for i in range(10) if i%2 == 0]
 print(new_list)

-# Das Gleiche Ergebnis ließe sich beispielsweise mit folgendem Code erreichen
+# Das gleiche Ergebnis ließe sich beispielsweise mit folgendem Code erreichen
 new_list = []
 for i in range(10):
     if i%2 == 0: